oslabs-beta/kaptn/README.md

 ### Glossary
 If you need additional information on kubectl commands, navigate to the glossary page, where you can select the topic you would like to read further into.

+## Contributing

+### How to contribute
+Contributions are an incredibly important part of the open source community.
+Any contributions you make are greatly appreciated!

+* Fork the project
+* Create your feature branch (git checkout -b feature/AmazingFeature)
+* Commit your changes (git commit -m 'Add some AmazingFeature')
+* Push to the branch (git push origin feature/AmazingFeature)
+* Open a pull request (from feature/AmazingFeature to dev)
+* Create a new issue on GitHub

 ## Contributors
 - Brecht Horn [GitHub](https://github.com/brechtsky) | [LinkedIn](https://www.linkedin.com/in/brecht-horn-a9b839213/)